penumbra-zone/penumbra/docs/protocol/src/crypto/flow-encryption/dkg.md

 ### Robustness

-FROST DKG trades of simplicity and efficiency in favor of *robustness*.
+FROST DKG trades off simplicity and efficiency in favor of *robustness*.
 A single participant can cause the DKG to abort by contributing an invalid share or by refusing to produce a key share.
 [Gennaro, Jarecki, Krawczyk, and Tal Rabin][gennaro] presented an alternative instantiation of Pedersen's DKG, which